 - Once an individual participant or team obtains a copy of the competition case, coaching by UNIBusiness faculty or staff is prohibited.

-- Case packets will be distributed at 4 p.m.
-(CBB 24) January 24 followed by a one-hour tutorial on inclusive language.
+- Case packets will be distributed at 4 p.m. (location TBD) Jan.
+23 followed by a one-hour tutorial on inclusive language.
 At least one member from each team must be present; all are encouraged to attend.

-- Microsoft PowerPoint slides used in the presentation should include the team name and submitted electronically by noon on January 30 to DiversityCaseCompetition@uni.edu.
+- Microsoft PowerPoint slides used in the presentation should be named after the team captain and submitted electronically by noon on Jan.
+30 to DiversityCaseCompetition@uni.edu.
 The presentation must be done using PowerPoint.
 No other formats, such as Prezi, will be accepted.
 The names of all team members should be listed on the cover sheet.
 The member who submits it may want to cc all members of the team.
 (Be sure to look for email confirmation that your submission was received).

-- Teams will make their preliminary round presentations on January 30 between 5:00 and 7:00 p.m.
-If a team member has a class conflict, please indicate this on the sign-up page.
+- Teams will make their preliminary round presentations between 4 and 6 p.m.
+Jan.
+30. If a team member has a class conflict, please indicate this on the sign-up page.
 Attempts to avoid class conflicts will be made, but cannot be guaranteed.

 - Preliminary and final round presentations will be strictly limited to 10-12 minutes.
 Once these time limits are reached, only the current sentence being spoken by a presenter may be finished.
 There will be no questions and answers in the preliminary round.
 During the final round there will be 3-5 minutes of Q&A.

 - No audio or video clips will be allowed in the PowerPoint presentations.